IBM/watson-stock-advisor/README.md

 #### If you decided to run the app locally...

-Navigate to /watson-stock-advisor/web directory, and run the following,
+In the root directory, run:

 ```
 $ npm install